platypusllc/usv_ws/README.md

 images.
 There'll be a lot less output if you run "docker build" a second time, even if you're doing it with a fresh git clone.

+Note: If you're editing the code, you'll need to re-run "docker build" to run the changed code.

 ```
 ~/usv_ws$ docker build -t usv .